Absolution (1978 film): Release

 Absolution premiered in the UK in 1978 and went on general release in 1981, but for legal reasons was not released in the United States until 1988, four years after Burton's death.

-Reception
+Critical reception

 Reviews were mixed.
-Paul Taylor of the Monthly Film Bulletin called Absolution "[a] dire slice of clever narrative trickery”.
-Leslie Halliwell noted that it was interesting and suspenseful but ultimately too complicated and The Guardian reviewer called it a "second rate murder mystery".
+Paul Taylor of the Monthly Film Bulletin called Absolution "[a] dire slice of clever narrative trickery".
+Leslie Halliwell noted that it was interesting and suspenseful but ultimately too complicated, and The Guardians Derek Malcolm called it a "second-rate murder mystery".
 Leonard Maltin's Movie Guide referred to the film as "[a] straightforward melodrama [that] loses credibility towards the end".
-All of them, however, lauded Burton's performance.
-Dragan Antulov also praised the acting of his co-stars, Connolly, Guard and Bradley.
-He also found the film to be unexpected and believable and went on to say, "Absolution takes place in isolated yet realistic setting, and the real source of tension is within the characters.
+Dragan Antulov found the film to be unexpected and believable and went on to say, "Absolution takes place in isolated yet realistic setting, and the real source of tension is within the characters.
 Shaffer never takes sides and until the very end the audience is left to sympathise with different characters, never quite certain who among them is good or bad.
 Because of that constant uncertainty, the atmosphere of the film is very dark and its unusually bitter ending comes as something quite natural".